CF711/evertrue/README.md

 # evertrue - Project for Evertrue

+## Prerequisites

+Before trying to run this application make sure that you have node and npm installed.

 ## Setup

 To start clone the repo and cd into it.
 Once in the directory run the command